pip-services/pip-services-docs/content/en/python/tutorials/data_microservice/step0.md

 To install MongoDB locally, download the installer from their [official website](https://www.mongodb.org/downloads) .
 Select the download that corresponds to the operating system you’re using, and follow the installation instructions listed on their site.

 ### 4.Docker
-Microservices that are developed using Pip.Services have more than just one way of being launched.
-For example, they can be launched as a system process, as a serverless (Lambda) function, or as a Service Fabric microservice.
-However, the most popular method of launching these microservices is to assemble them into a Docker container.
-Additionally, Docker will allow us to start up all the necessary infrastructure services, such as: databases, message brokers, logging, and monitoring.

 To install Docker, download the Docker Desktop installer that corresponds to the operating system you’re using from the official [Docker site](https://www.docker.com/get-started).
 Once downloaded, launch the installer and follow the installation instructions.

 Once installed, check that the installation was completed successfully by running the following commands from your console: